dmjohnsson23/micdrop/README.md

 # MIC Drop (Migrate, Import, Convert)

 Extensible framework/library to migrate data from source to another using a declarative interface.
+The library makes elaborate (and somewhat unconventional) use of operator overloading to abstract away some magic and allow you to focus on the important part: mapping data.

+## Terminology

+* Source: A source of data to be transformed, consisting of multiple rows
+* Row: A single object in a source (Could be a literal Python object, a row of a CSV file or relational database table, etc... )
+* Take: The beginning of a pipeline, which expects to receive a single value from each row in the source; or a branch in a pipeline
+* Pipeline: A series of transformations that a value undergoes before being put in the sink
+* Put: The end of a pipeline, or the merging of multiple pipelines in a collector
+* Sink: The final destination in which rows are to be stored after their pipeline transformations

+## Example

 ```python
 from micdrop.pipeline import *